Theby/SaintDako.github.io/_posts/2015-07-09-windowsOpenCL.markdown

 g++ -std=c++0x -I"C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v7.0\include"  main.cpp  -o  main.exe -L"C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v7.0\lib\x64" -lOpenCL
 {% endhighlight %}

+### Output

+The desired output is something like:

+{% highlight bash %}
+Using platform: NVIDIA CUDA
+Device 0: GeForce GTX 960
+{% endhighlight %}

 ## Conclusion

 What a pain.
 Use Makefiles to *make* your life easier (get it?!) and have fun!
+I will be adding the Visual Studio version to this post sometime soon.